bbatsov/metaredux/_posts/2021-11-26-automate-spell-checking-in-your-projects-with-github-actions.md

         run: ./misspell -error
 ```

+There's nothing fancy here.
+We're just installing a couple of popular spell-checkers for code and we run them
+on everything within the Git repository.
+If they discover any problems the build will fail.

-Just save this code under `.github/workflows/spell_checking.yml` and you're good to go.
+Just save the code above under `.github/workflows/spell_checking.yml` and you're good to go.
 The workflow will get triggered for each subsequent pull request.

 A couple of things to note: